sebastianaldrin/super-geni/README.md

 ## License

-This project is provided under the MIT License.
+This project is provided under the GPL-3 License.
 See the [LICENSE](LICENSE) file for details.